firefly-cpp/cover-letter-latex/README.md

 - Custom greeting (e.g., "Dear Editor" or "Dear Editor-in-Chief" for regular submission, etc.)
 - Option to add custom Signature (i.e. an image of your hand-written signature)

+## Download/Install
+Please install the `jourcl` package through the package manager of your TeX distribution or download it directly from: [CTAN](https://www.ctan.org/pkg/jourcl).

 ## Disclaimer
 This software is provided as-is, and there are no guarantees that it fits your purposes or that it is bug-free.
 Use it at your own risk!